 In addition to the comments above on shooting jackets you will want to consider a number of additional clothing features available to stalkers on their jackets.
 Stalking jackets are another popular choice as often they boast features such as concealment (colour and camouflage), ease of washing (crawling through a peat bog has its consequences!), ease of movement, rifle bullet and radio pockets.

 Buying the correct trousers

 On a traditional shooting day breeks (plus twos and plus fours) are still the most commonly worn trousers.
 That said, gamekeepers, beaters and active shots could consider full length shooting trousers.
 These are generally more waterproof, thorn proof, breathable, flexible and hard wearing – all key points to consider when picking your trousers.
-Even if the weather is fair there is a good chance that in order to remain concealed there will be plenty of contact with wet ground!
-With that in mind, we strongly recommend Gore-Tex or CTX lined trousers and are pleased to recommend the following trousers:
+Even in fair weather there will often be plenty of contact with wet ground in order to remain concealed!

 Layer up with a micro-fleece!

 The key to fleeces is a layered approach!
 It’s always better to have the ability to delayer as you heat up during work.
 A combination of a micro fleece and a warm outer layer for cold days offers maximum protection without compromising movement.
 While on the warmer milder days a fleece waistcoat lined with wind stopper material is definitely something to consider.
 You may prefer just to wear an outer fleece when shooting, however always remember that conditions can change very rapidly and that you should always carry a warm waterproof outer layer.
 During the colder months, fleeces give the flexibility to cope with any extreme.

 Caps, hats and gloves – essentials not accessories!